precice/systemtests/docs/development.md

+# Tips/Tricks for using systemtests

+This file contains small guidelines on what to do if you encounter some of the more common problems.
+Before reading this, one should make sure to read the other docs and/or be familiar with the code.

-# Useful documentation
+## Useful Documentation

 See main [README.md](./README.md) under `Where to start`.

-# Useful patterns and commands

-## Deciding where to run your builds
+## Foreford: deciding where to run your builds
 Whenever you detect a build failure and start investigating the failing command, it is recommended to make use of local builds (on your machine) as much as possible (as opposed to sending builds to the CI platform).
 This way you have much more interactive control over the test (e.g. being able to enter an active docker container to figure things out at runtime) and save computational resources on the platform that others might want to use.
 Nontheless, do not be afraid to use CI when necessary, sometimes an issue can only be resolved by checking how a certain build behaves in CI.

 Note that the investigation methods below (whereby you interact with images/containers through a shell) require you to run the build locally.